winglang/wing/wingrr/README.md

-# wingpf
+# Wing Rosetta Runtime (`wingrr`)

-Wing Preflight Runtime.
+An embedded runtime designed to execute all JSII languages in one place.

 ## Build